Kissimmee River

 The Kissimmee River is a river in south-central Florida, United States that forms the north part of the Everglades wetlands area.
 The river begins at East Lake Tohopekaliga south of Orlando, flowing south through Lake Kissimmee into the large, shallow Lake Okeechobee.
 Hurricane-related floods in 1947 prompted channelization of the meandering lower stretch, completed by 1970.
 The straightened course reduced wetland habitat and worsened pollution.
-In response, ongoing efforts since the 1990s have partially restored the river's original state and revitalized the ecosystem (see Restoration of the Everglades).
+In response, efforts since the 1990s have partially restored the river's original state and revitalized the ecosystem, as part of the broader restoration of the Everglades.

 Course

 The Kissimmee River arises in Osceola County as the outflow from East Lake Tohopekaliga, passing through Lake Tohopekaliga, Lake Cypress, Lake Hatchineha and Lake Kissimmee.
 Below Lake Kissimmee, the river forms the boundary between Osceola County and Polk County, between Highlands County and Okeechobee County, and between Glades County and Okeechobee County before it flows into Lake Okeechobee.
 The river was originally 134 mi in length, 103 mi of which was between Lake Kissimmee and Lake Okeechobee.
 It forms the headwaters of the Kissimmee River-Lake Okeechobee-Everglades ecosystem.

 The Kissimmee River watershed of 3000 sqmi is adjacent to the Eastern Continental Divide, with triple watershed points at the Miami (north), Withlacoochee (northwest), and Peace (west) rivers' watersheds and the Lake Okeechobee watershed (southwest).
 The floodplain of the river supports a diverse community of waterfowl, wading birds, fish, and other wildlife.